 The United States is facing a housing crisis: Affordable housing is inadequate, while luxury homes abound.
 Homelessness remains a persistent problem in many areas of the country.

-Despite this, popular culture has often focused on as an opportunity for upward mobility: the American Dream wrapped within four walls and a roof.
+Despite this, popular culture has often focused on housing as an opportunity for upward mobility: the American Dream wrapped within four walls and a roof.
 The housing industry has contributed to this belief as it has promoted ideals of “living better.”
 Happiness is marketed as living with both more space and more amenities.

 As an architect and scholar who examines how we shape buildings and how they shape us, I’ve examined the trend toward “more is better” in housing.
 Opulent housing is promoted as a reward for hard work and diligence, turning housing from a basic necessity into an aspirational product.